 The Sacrament of Holy Eucharist

-The chalice of benediction, which we bless, is it not the communion of
+The chalice of benediction, which we bless, is it not the

 the blood of Christ?
 And the bread, which we break, is it not the

 partaking of the body of the Lord ?